PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### I ncident

-According this Article [ELTA](https://www.lrt.lt/naujienos/lietuvoje/2/2526792/vilniuje-sukciai-is-gyventoju-isviliojo-bene-30-tukst-euru) Scammers attack their victims using telecommunicaition means and by pretending themselves as Officials.
+According this Article [ELTA](https://www.lrt.lt/naujienos/lietuvoje/2/2526792/vilniuje-sukciai-is-gyventoju-isviliojo-bene-30-tukst-euru) scammers attack their victims using telecommunicaition means and by pretending themselves as Officials.
 ```

 ```